 Now if you could only explain to me how to adjust my trunk lid I would be forever in your debt.
 The leading edge sits up about 3/4 of an inch above the hinge arms.
 The middle is 1/4 inch high but I can't seem to get spacers to bring down above the hinges.
-Solution with the second s
+So